 - Study Abroad Outreach

-- Lead classroom presentations on the value of study abroad
+- Leading classroom presentations on UA's study abroad programs

-- Write blog posts about personal travel experience
+- Writing blog posts about personal travel experiences

 - Participating in UA Global events

 - These may include: International Student Talent Show, International Education Week events, Study Abroad Fair, Study Abroad Photo Contest, etc.